alphagov/govuk-design-system/src/components/back-link/index.md

 Although browsers have a back button, some sites break when you use it - so many users avoid it, instead of losing their progress in a service.
 Also, not all users are aware of the back button.

-{{ example({group: "components", item: "back-link", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}
+{{ example({ group: "components", item: "back-link", example: "default", html: true, nunjucks: true, open: false, loading: "eager" }) }}

 ## When to use this component